ArpanDhama2001/Expense-Tracker/README.md

 3. Add your expenses with amount, category, date, and optional description
 4. View and manage your expenses
 5. Generate reports for specific date ranges
+6. Use the AI chat assistant by clicking the chat button in the bottom right corner

 ## License